 This category serves as a "catch all" category.
 If your project does not fall into one of the other Awards for Excellence categories, you may submit it here.
-Possible entries in this category include, but are not limited to, alumni subset programs, engagement events, alumni reunions, mock interviews, annual campaigns, capital campaigns, public or media relations initiatives, brand development and special promotion, community outreach and communication, and "Project Medical Education" programs.
+Possible entries in this category include, but are not limited to, alumni programs, donor events, engagement events, crisis management, alumni reunions, mock interviews, annual campaigns, capital campaigns, media relations initiatives, brand development and special promotion, community outreach and communication, and more.